 The Battlefield Today

 Visiting Culloden is not a modern phenomenon; people began coming to the battlefield from the mid-19th century.
 It is almost a modern equivalent to a medieval pilgrimage, with the difference that people have been drawn - usually - by Scottish nationalism rather than religious conviction.

 Many visitors are descended from people who fought at Culloden.
 It wouldn't surprise me if my own ancestors fought and died here - with a name like Ross, that wouldn't be surprising.

 The most easily recognisable feature on the battlefield is the huge stone Memorial Cairn.
-This was built in 1881 to a design by Duncan Forves.
-It stands 20 feet high and is built of large stones, rather like a large beehive.
+This was built in 1881 to a design by Duncan Forbes.
+It stands 20 feet high and is built of large stones, rather like an oversized beehive.
 One thing I noticed is how much this cairn looks like the memorial cairn on the shore of Loch nan Uamh, where Prince Charlie finally took ship for France.

 Duncan Forbes was also responsible for the Graves of the Clans; gravestones bearing the names of all the clans who lost men here in 1746.
 A single 'English Stone' monument commemorates men of Cumberland's forces who fell in the battle.
 No one knows where the 'English' dead were buried, so the stone should be taken as symbolic rather than an actual grave marker.

 Most of the clan graves are clustered near the memorial cairn and the Well of the Dead, though there are a few outlying grave markers set well away from the others, such as a pair of stones commemorating the dead of Clan Donald.
 These 'outliers' are well signposted.